-- The subject is a single-tenanted retail car dealership known as "The Second Car".
-[3] According to the information provided, the property contains two buildings that were constructed in 1955 and combined are 5,831 square feet (SF) in size.
-The buildings are situated on an assessable land area of 31,860 SF and have a land use designation of Commercial - Corridor 2 (C-COR2), with a floor-to-area ratio (FAR) of 3.0 and a maximum building height of 30 metres. - The subject is assessed using the Cost Approach to Value.
-The buildings are considered a "B" and "C" class quality and are assessed an improvement value of \$75,961.
-The residual value is for land which is assessed at \$2,033,700.
-The assessment rate applied to the land is \$100.00 per SF on the first 20,000 SF and \$60.00 per SF on the residual SF, with consideration given for a 5% corner lot positive influence and a 30% topography negative influence adjustment.
+- [3] The subject is part of a single-tenanted retail car dealership.
+According to the information provided, the property has an assessable land area of 5,500 square feet (SF) and has a land use designation of Commercial Corridor 2 (C-COR2), with a floor-to-area ratio (FAR) of 3.0 and a maximum building height of 30 metres. - [4] The subject is assessed using the Sales Comparison Approach to Value.
+The assessment is for land value only and uses an assessment rate of \$100.00 per SF with consideration given for a 30% topography negative influence adjustment.